Cave In: Death of Caleb Scofield and Final Transmission (2017–2020)

 Cave In engaged in at least two "jam sessions" in late 2017 and early 2018 with "some new stuff in the works," presumably for a planned new release.

 On March 28, 2018, Scofield died in a car accident after striking a toll booth on the Everett Turnpike in Bedford, New Hampshire.

 The band played and scheduled a series of benefit shows to raise money for Scofield's family, with his brother Kyle Scofield and Nate Newton of Converge covering his parts.
 Scofield's side project, Old Man Gloom, shared the bill at each event, with Brodsky taking Scofield's place in its lineup.
 The 2018 shows also featured an encore set of Zozobra songs, performed by a revolving lineup of musicians who had participated in that project.

 On January 2, 2019, Cave In announced plans to release a new studio album.
 The band released its sixth studio album Final Transmission through Hydra Head on June 7, 2019.
 The album is composed of practice-space demos that all feature contributions from Scofield and were finished with mixing by Andrew Schneider and mastering by James Plotkin.

 Signing to Relapse and Heavy Pendulum (2021–present)

 Cave In signed to Relapse Records in July 2021 and released their seventh studio album through the label on May 20, 2022.
 The album title was revealed in March 2022 as Heavy Pendulum, and the announcement was accompanied by the release of a single titled "New Reality".
 The album's second single, "Blinded by a Blaze", was released on April 5; the song's music video was released the same day.
 The third single, "Blood Spiller", was released on April 26.
 The fourth single, "Reckoning", is the first Cave In song to be fully written by guitarist Adam McGrath and was released on May 10.

+Musical style and influences

+Cave In's music has been described as metalcore, post-hardcore, and hardcore punk, taking stylistic cues from traditional heavy metal, progressive rock and indie rock.
+Mark Deming of AllMusic described the band's sound as "music that's as sophisticated as it is hard hitting."

+Cave In have drawn from numerous bands and genres of music.
+Frontman Stephen Brodsky has described Cave In's debut studio album Until Your Heart Stops as "Converge worship".
+According to Brodsky, the Converge album Halo in a Haystack and Failure's Magnified "[define] the approach of early Cave In".
+Noting the latter band's influence, Caleb Scofield once stated that "You'll hear 5,000 blatant Failure rip-offs in our stuff".
+Other notable influences cited by the band include Led Zeppelin, Radiohead, the Beatles, and Soundgarden.